getify/foi-lang/formalization-work/Foi-Specification.md

 effects are:

 - `Effect.Sys.Log`: default handler: stdout write.
+- `Effect.Sys.Warn`: default handler: stderr write.
+Payload is a diagnostic message; resume is `empty`.
+Distinct from `Sys.Log` so that diagnostics can be silenced, captured, or escalated independently of ordinary program output -- stdlib operations perform it to report a misuse the compiler cannot detect statically (§6.12.6), and user code may perform it for the same purpose at its own API boundaries.
 - `Effect.Sys.Random`: default handler: PRNG (seedable at boundary).
 - `Effect.Sys.CurrentTime`: default handler: system clock.